-Although within recent years there is evidence of a decline in the use of some illegal drugs - including methamphetamines, hallucinogens and synthetic cannabinoids – there was an increase in the number of people impacted by drug-related incidents in 2016.
+Although within recent years the National Drug Strategy Household Survey (NDSHS) 2016 shows a decline in the use of some illegal drugs - including methamphetamines, hallucinogens and synthetic cannabinoids – there was an increase in the number of people impacted by drug-related incidents in 2016.
 Without family and peer support, those using drugs are more vulnerable and susceptible to harm.
 Often families play a crucial part in the treatment and recovery of individuals who use alcohol and other drugs in a harmful way.

 But supporting a family member or friend who has a dependence on drugs or alcohol isn't easy and can often be a difficult and upsetting process for families.
 This is why it is crucial for families to be aware that support and assistance is available.

 Family Drug Support (FDS) is a caring, non-religious and non-judgemental organisation that provides support and assistance to families throughout Australia who are dealing with a family member who is using drugs.

 FDS supports families in a way that strengthens relationships and achieves positive outcomes by providing:

 1. A 24/7 support line for families experiencing the drug use of a family member or friend

 3. The Stepping Stones to Success group program for families

 FDS is primarily made up of volunteers who have first-hand experience of the trauma and chaos of having family members with drug dependency.
 They have travelled the same road.